Digital Transformation - Shaping Your Digital Future

 The use of the Internet and other digital media and technology to support ‘modern marketing’ has given rise to a bewildering range of labels and jargon created by both academics and professionals.
 It has been called digital marketing, Internet marketing, e-marketing and web marketing and these alternative terms have varied through time...

 Because of the recent debate about the use of the term ‘digital marketing’, we thought it would be useful to pin down exactly what digital means through a definition.
 Do definitions matter?
-We think they do, since particularly within an organisation or between a business and it's clients we need clarity to support the goals and activities that support Digital Transformation.
+We think they do, since particularly within an organization or between a business and its clients we need clarity to support the goals and activities that support Digital Transformation.
 As we'll see, many of the other definitions are misleading.